ConOLeary/Predicting_Bike_Distribution/README.md

 # Predicting_bike_distribution

+05 / 08 / 2021

+* Have bike fullness changes for a range of times available now from the FEATURE DATA PREPERATION cell, so going to play around with different combinations of them as features for both approaches

 04 / 08 / 2021

 * On Portobello road with version of apporach 1 generalised for all stations